-The CTN GCP online training consists of 12 modules discussing specific GCP standards as well as conduct of research.
+The CTN GCP online training consists of 12 modules discussing specific GCP standards as well as the conduct of research.
 If accessing this training for the first time you must register as a new user.
-Upon completion you will be presented with a certificate of completion.
+Upon completion, you will be presented with a certificate of completion.
 Please send a copy of this certificate to the CREC Administrator to receive CREC.
 This course may be completed once every 3-year cycle.

 - CREC Seminars through the CWRU Research Seminar Series

 The CWRU Office of Research Compliance offers a variety of seminars each semester that have been pre-evaluated for CREC.
 The number of credits is listed if the seminar qualifies for CREC.
 Our online education calendar allows individuals to see a listing of upcoming seminar descriptions and register to attend the events.

 Appropriate education and training activities that are not listed on this site (such as departmental or external seminars and conferences) may also qualify for CREC.
 CREC are awarded based on the amount of time dedicated specifically to a discussion of the ethical conduct of human subjects research.
 An individual may apply for credit for a group or for him/herself.
 The Office of Research Compliance will accept applications, with appropriate supporting documentation, prior to the event or upon its completion.